-— Delta (@Delta) July 2, 2019
+— Delta (@Delta) November 14, 2019

-Delta announced recently that the Main Cabin experience will include the aforementioned free cocktails (Bellinis made with sparkling wine and infused with peach puree), as well as hot towel service, mix-and-match options from its “bistro-style” menu for premium appetizers (think harissa shrimp) and larger entrées.
+Delta announced recently that the new Main Cabin experience will include the aforementioned free cocktails (Bellinis made with sparkling wine and infused with peach puree), as well as hot towel service, mix-and-match options from its “bistro-style” menu for premium appetizers (think harissa shrimp) and larger entrées.

-Flight attendants will serve the meals on custom-designed dinnerware along with upgraded, Alessi-designed cutlery, all neatly placed atop a placemat.
-Dessert will then be served separately and paired with passengers’ choice of coffee, tea, water or — the best part — complimentary wine.
+When choosing your meal, you get to choose an appetizer, entrée and dessert.
+Dessert is served separately and paired with passengers’ choice of coffee, tea, water or — the best part — complimentary wine.
 During the descent, the Delta flight crew will then treat passengers to complimentary chocolates.